jiang719/road-network-predictability/README.md

 ## Directory Structure

-* **data-collection**: Collect and preprocess the road network data for 30 cities in the United States, Europe, and Asia.
+* **data-collection**: Collect and preprocess the road network data for 30 cities in the US, Europe, and Asia.
-* **road-prediction**: Perform the link prediction on URN using 6 different encoders (such as relational GCN) and 1 decoder (DistMult) and compute F1 scores.
+* **road-prediction**: Perform the link prediction on URNs using 6 different encoders (such as relational GCN) and 1 decoder (DistMult) and compute F1 scores.
 * **road-classification**: Implement the URN classification and discover its connections with F1 scores.
 * **association-analysis**: Conduct the correlation analysis between F1 scores and social-economic factors, network topology metrics.
-* **intercity-homogeneity**: Get the inter-city homogeneity matrix by learning RNS features on city A and testing link prediction on city B.
+* **intercity-homogeneity**: Get the inter-city homogeneity by learning URN features on city A and testing on city B.

 ## Results